-12:00 Noon Dismissal
+12:00 NOON DISMISSAL

-Tiny Tot and EC2 children will be dismissed by the teachers to designated pick-up persons in the classroom beginning at 11:45 am.
+Tiny Tot and EC2 children will be escorted by a staff member to their parents' car outside beginning at 11:45 am.
 Assigned staff will tend to children remaining for the afternoon.

 EC3 and EC4 will be dismissed to lunch duty staff or parents/carpools at 11:45 am-12:00 pm.
 At 12:00 noon, our teaching staff must be available to move on to lunch or lunch duties.
 Your promptness is appreciated.